-In the matters of massage parlor arrests, it's crucial to understand how sealed indictments work and how it can affect getting your loved one out of jail.
-Here's the difference between an indictment and a sealed indictment:
+In the matters of massage parlor arrests, it's crucial to understand how sealed indictments work and how they can affect getting your loved one out of jail.

 A sealed indictment can be problematic for two reasons: